Email Breach Check

 Free to startNo credit cardiOS & Android

-Find out which of your email addresses appears in known data breaches — including old or rarely-used ones.
+Find out which email addresses have appeared in known data leaks, including ones from years ago.

-We scan for new breaches continuously and notify you immediately if your email appears in one.
+Afensia monitors for new breaches and notifies you if your email appears in a newly discovered one.

 How your email is checked safely.